DataCollector Ruby Gem

 listener.run

-• .stop: stop the listener
+• .stop: Stop the listener

-• .running?: is listener running
+• .running?: Check if listener is running

-• .stopped?: is listener not running
+• .stopped?: Check if listener is not running

-• .paused?: is listener paused
+• .paused?: Check if listener is paused

-• .on_message: handle to run every time a trigger event happens
+• .on_message: Handle to run every time a trigger event happens

 output[:name] = 'John'